genesiscommunitysuccess/docs/versioned_docs/version-2023.1/03_server/03_request-server/01_introduction.md

-Request Servers, (otherwise known as request/replies and often shortened to reqrep) retrieve a snapshot of data from a table or a view on demand and serve it up to the requesting client.
-They are predominantly used for serving the UI.
+Request Servers (otherwise known as request/replies and often shortened to reqrep) provide snapshot data from a table or view in response to a request from the front end.

-Request Servers will reply with a single response.
 Once the response is received, the transaction is over (unlike a [Data Server](../../../server/data-server/basics), which stays connected to the client and pushes updates).

 ```mermaid
 graph TD